coshy90/digital-garden/src/site/notes/books/Brian K Vaughan - Paper Girls Vol 2.md

 ### Description

 The smash-hit series from BRIAN K. VAUGHAN and CLIFF CHIANG continues with a bold new direction, as intrepid young newspaper deliverers Erin, Mac, and Tiffany find themselves launched from 1988 to a distant and terrifying future...the year 2016.
-Collects PAPER GIRLS #6-10
 ```